 2. Surfside Beach – Best Area for Budget Travelers

-The area is a favorite among families for safety, accessibility, the best hotels, and a laid-back budget-friendly attitude.
+The area is a family favorite for safety, accessibility, the best hotels, and a laid-back budget-friendly attitude.
 There are a variety of public parks where you can play tennis, shuffleboard, and bocce ball.
 Here are some of the best things to do in Surfside Beach:

-- For a full-size golf game, Tupelo Bay Golf Center is an 18-hole executive golf center and a 9-hole par-3 course.
+Tupelo Bay Golf Center is an 18-hole executive golf center and a 9-hole par-3 course for a full-size golf game.
 There’s also a driving range, disc golf, a full-service clubhouse, a putting green, and a snack bar.

-- Spend the day zipping around the go-kart track and splashing about in wave pools, rushing down water slides, and lounging along the lazy river at Wild Water & Wheels Family Fun Park.
+Spend the day zipping around the go-kart track, splashing about in wave pools, rushing down water slides, and lounging along the lazy river at Wild Water & Wheels Family Fun Park.

 Best Accommodations in Surfside Beach

 - Best Budget Hotel: Quality Inn Surfside Beach Myrtle Beach – The hotel has an outdoor pool, a business center, and a daily hot breakfast.
 Guest rooms offer free Wi-Fi, cable TV, and a coffee maker.
 It’s near Adventure Falls Golf, Dogwood Lake, and Ocean Lakes Family Campground.